neoforged/Documentation/docs/misc/keymappings.md

     "key.examplemod.example1", // Will be localized using this translation key InputConstants.Type.KEYSYM, // Default mapping is on the keyboard GLFW.GLFW_KEY_P, // Default key is P
-    "key.categories.misc" // Mapping will be in the misc category )
+    KeyMapping.Category.MISC // Mapping will be in the misc category )
 ```